KennethRuan/KennethRuan/README.md

 - ⚡ Fun fact: ...
 -->

-Hello!
 I'm Kenneth, a grade 11 MaCS student at William Mackenzie CI.
 Since you're already here, feel free to take a look around at my pinned repositories and other work.
 Have a good stay! 😄

 - 🌱 I’m currently learning ML techniques to enhance my personal and hackathon projects
 - ⚙️ I've worked with Python, Java, C/C++, Assembly, Arduino, HTML, CSS, JS, React, Tensorflow and Flask